Frequently Asked Questions

 How have previous Hadley Prize winners used their funds?

-Previous winners have traveled to Italy to study with a mosaic master; visited printmaking shops around the country to learn best-practices; attended the New York Book Fair and the Contemporary Artists book conference in New York; and pursued a mentorship in digital modeling and fabrication techniques.
+Previous winners have traveled to Italy to study with a master of their craft; visited printmaking shops around the country to research practices; attended fairs and conferences; and pursued a mentorship acquiring new techniques.

 Who was Mary Alice Hadley?